Saint-Estèphe AOC: Wine-making

 On arrival in the chai, the grapes are destemmed and crushed before being transferred to non-oxidizing concrete or wooden tanks.
 The maceration of grape skins mixed with grape must begins.
 Alcoholic fermentation is activated using selected commercial yeasts or yeasts that are naturally present in the bloom on the skins of the grapes.
 The wine sheds are equipped with temperature-controlled tanks, making it possible to direct the fermentation process by preventing temperatures from rising too high and then, at the very end, reheating the harvested materials.
 This procedure is designed to maintain an environment in which the yeasts can efficiently transform the sugar into alcohol, and the colour (anthocyanins) and tannins can best be extracted.
 Fermentation is a long process, lasting between two and four weeks, depending on the estate and varying from year to year.

 Once the wine has been drained off, the grape residue is pressed.
 The pressed wine is tasted.
 Based on the outcome of this test of taste and smell, which takes into account grape variety and vintage, a decision is made as to whether or not the press wine is good enough to be included in the final blend.
 The next step is to store the wine in a tank (or sometimes in a barrel) at a temperature situated between 20 and 25 °C, which allows malolactic fermentation to take place.

 At this stage the quality of each tank is assessed individually before small amounts from each batch are combined in test conditions.
 This sample blend then serves as a yardstick for the blends about to be created, each estate preserving the distinctive character of its own wines while reflecting the overall style of that particular vintage.
-This process, which is carried out by the wine-maker and an oenologist, is crucial to the end result.
+This process, which is carried out by the wine-maker and an oenologist, is crucial to the result.

 Once the wines have been blended on a large scale, they are matured in tanks (in the case of smoother vintages) or in barrels (in the case of more robust vintages).
 Maturing a wine means storing it for long periods in cellars where the temperature is controlled and where it remains undisturbed apart from rackings that take place every three months.
 Maturing a wine that is stored in barrels can take between six and eighteen months.